AnkitPal92/Kaggle-Courses/Intro_to_Programming/03_Datatypes.md

 > <class 'bool'>

 Further, values of booleans can be altered by using **not** before them, like, **not True** is equivalent to **False**, and **not False** becomes **True**.
+ Booleans becomes particularly crucial in conditionals, i.e, if else , for, while statements etc.

+ ## Strings